 To learn more or to participate, please contact Dr. Blader by email: email@example.com

-Changes in Brain Connectivity during Trauma-Focused Cognitive Behavioral Therapy for Youth with Posttraumatic stress disorder (PTSD)
+Changes in Brain Connectivity during Trauma-Focused Therapy for Youth with Posttraumatic stress disorder (PTSD)

-Trauma-Focused Cognitive Behavioral Therapy (TFCBT) is an effective evidence-based psychotherapy for PTSD in youth, but individualized approaches are needed for the 20% of youth who do not respond sufficiently.
-Understanding the neural mechanisms underlying psychotherapy for PTSD may help to facilitate the development of individualized therapies.
-In this study, we are identifying changes in brain functional networks associated with TF-CBT for youth with PTSD.
-Participants are randomized to either TF-CBT or to “Therapy As Usual” (TAU).
-FMRI data are collected several times during therapy.
-Previous data from a similar study by the P.I. have shown that symptom improvement following TF-CBT is associated with decreasing activation in the dorsal cingulate cortex.
-The current study will add to this information by identifying whether these brain changes are specific to TF-CBT, and how they change over time.
+Trauma-Focused therapy is widely-used and effective for treatment of PTSD in youth, but individualized approaches are needed for the 20% of youth who do not respond sufficiently.
+Understanding the neural mechanisms underlying psychotherapy for PTSD will help to facilitate the development of individualized therapies.
+In this study, we are identifying longitudinal changes in brain functional networks that take place during trauma-focused therapy in children and adolescents with PTSD.
+Participants are randomized to one of two trauma-focused therapies, and functional MRI data are collected several times during the 18-weeks of therapy.
+Previous data from a similar study by the P.I. have shown that symptom improvement during therapy is associated with normalization of function in the frontal cortex, cingulate cortex, hippocampus, and amygdala.
+The current study will add to this information by identifying when during therapy these changes take place.

 For more information or to participate in our study, please email the study coordinator at TraumaStudy@uthscsa.edu